emranxec/KeepLearning/README.md

 - @Repository (on class level) (form of @Component)
 >  The @Repository annotation works as marker for any class that fulfills the role of repository or Data Access Object.

-> This annotation has a automatic translation feature.
+> This annotation has an automatic translation feature.

 > For
 > example, when an exception occurs in